 Example 1: Kenneth Cole, Fashion Designer

 Cole tweeted about the 2011 Egyptian riots in an attempt to promote his new line and came under fire for insensitivity:

 A group of bored Domino’s employees uploaded to Youtube a series of videos in which they played with food ingredients they claimed were going into meals ordered by customers.
 The videos went viral, quickly picking up more than one million views, and the employees involved were faced with felony charges.
-Executives hoped the controversy would die down and did little to communicate what steps Domino’s was taking to rectify the matter over Twitter.
-That led followers to question whether Domino’s was doing anything, which led to further consumer distrust and a ruined brand reputation.
+Executives hoped the controversy would die down and did little to manage the brand and communicate what steps Domino’s was taking to rectify the matter over Twitter.
+That led followers to question whether Domino’s was doing anything, furthering consumer distrust and a ruined brand reputation.

 Austin tweeted a photo of a receipt from the Cheesecake Factory in Washington, DC, where he had racked up a $143 bill.